 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-Ophrys kotschyi and its two subspecies O. cretica and O. ariadne are found throughout southeastern Greece and a number of the islands in the south Aegean Sea.
+Ophrys kotschyi and its two subspecies Ophrys kotschyi subsp. cretica and Ophrys kotschyi subsp. ariadne are found throughout southeastern Greece and a number of the islands in the south Aegean Sea.
 They look remarkably similar and are separated into subspecies because they are pollinated by different insects.

 Ophrys kotschyi grows to around 40cm, and has a lax inflorescence which carries between 2 - 10 large vivid flowers.
 The sepals are green with brownish markings.
 The lip is dark brown or purplish-black and velveting in appearance.
 The shiny purplish speculum consists of a broadly H-shaped but often highly complex pattern bordered with white.